 Bestselling real-life books

-While fiction is no doubt utterly compelling, real-life stories will always pack a heavy punch when we know that the words on the page are reflecting reality rather than an imagined world.
-These bestselling books in the non-fiction genre from the last decade reflect some of the most interesting parts of society—from life and death stories from inside the NHS, to tales from the White House and, on a lighter note, the reality of love in your 30s.
+While fiction is no doubt utterly compelling, real-life stories will always pack a heavy punch, knowing that the words on the page reflect reality rather than an imagined world.
+These bestselling books reflect some of the most interesting parts of society—from life and death stories from inside the NHS, to tales from the White House and, on a lighter note, the reality of love in your 30s.